EO Mythstakes: EOs Affecting Birth Control

-There are risks involved with using EOs, just like there are risks when taking medications.
-One risk in using essential oils is that they can affect certain medications, but does that include birth control?
+There are risks in using EOs, just like there are risks in taking medication.
+One risk in using essential oils is that they can affect certain medications.
+But does that include birth control?
 You may have heard rumors that EOs can contraindicate contraceptives, making them ineffective.
 If you’re using birth control or know someone who is, it is worth it to know the facts.

 It is interesting to note that certain essential oils may act as contraceptives, such as Wild Carrot (Tisserand and Young, 2014), Gromwell Root, Fenugreek Seed, Pomegranate and Costus (Schiller and Schiller, 2008).
 However, we don’t recommend replacing your birth control with essential oils.